mak448a/build-ios/README.md

 - Follow the prompts.

 **Edit IPA:**
 - When exporting your Godot Project, choose "Export PCK/ZIP" and save it as `yourproject.pck`.
+Put it in the folder where this repo is stored.

 ### But what's the difference?
 - Build IPA is for the first time you run the CLI.
 It makes a fresh build of your project.